wongwh2002/CS2113TeamProject/docs/UserGuide.md

 ### Adding an entry
 #### Adding a spending:

 Adds an entry into user spending list.
-Entry will be displayed at the latest index. <br>
+Entry will be displayed in chronological order. <br>
 Run the [`list spendings`](#listing-spendings) command to display the list with the new entry. <br>
-Amount entered must be greater than 0 when rounded to 2dp. <br>
+Amount entered must be greater than 0 and less than or equals to 10 million when rounded to 2 decimal places. <br>

 **Format:** `add spending {$AMOUNT} {$DESCRIPTION} [/$DATE/] [*$TAG*] [~$FREQUENCY~]`